-I am leaving: my Camino for Santiago (Spanish Camino Walk)
+I am leaving: my Camino for Santiago de Compostela (Spanish Camino Walk)

-I leave: the first steps on my Camino to Santiago
+I leave: the first steps on my Camino to Santiago, the discover of freedom

 Support from other pilgrims

 I entered the churches I passed.
 Under the high vaults, I listened to organ music or enjoyed the silence and a sense of togetherness.
-I met other pilgrims, who became my support and support.
+I met other pilgrims, who became my support.
 They helped me in a practical sense and I was allowed to share my grief with them.
 After the Spanish border, my pilgrimage turned.
 Many pilgrims from all over the world start there.
 Thanks to my experience and my accumulated fitness, I was now the one who helped these novices.
 Now I could give others the support that would have helped me so much.
 I enjoyed the meetings.
-How we laughed, ate, and enjoyed the trip.
+Oh, how we laughed, ate, enjoyed the trip!